fabmax/webidl-util/README.md

 ```

 ## Limitations
-This is a work-in-progress project, and I implement features as I need them, so there are a limitations:
+This is a work-in-progress project, and I implement features as I need them, so there are a few limitations:

 ### WebIDL Parser
 - The parser is quite robust and provides somewhat useful messages on syntax errors, however there might be edge